 - Report relevant practical experience up to the most recent employment date in the Practical Experience Reporting Tool (“PERT”) for the employer on record.

 - Have the experience verified by your supervisor(s), review your PERT reports with your mentor, and then have the mentor meeting documented in PERT.

 - Request a CPA Review.

-On My CPA portal, go under Program Management > Program Appeals > select appeal category Program Time Extension.
+On My CPA portal, go under Program Requests > Time Limit Extension Requests > select category for the Time Limit Extension Request.

 In an extension request, you will need to include information about your why you have been unable to meet the deadline, the length of extension you are requesting, and a current resume (to be sent by email to email@example.com).
 If your request is related to extenuating circumstances, additional supporting documentation (such as a doctor’s note) will be required.